DragonBuild/dragon/docs/source/commands.rst

 Commands
 ---------------------

-Running ``dragon`` without any arguments will list commands

-Many commands have multiple aliases
+Running ``dragon`` without any arguments will list available commands, many of which have multiple aliases

 You can combine most commands to do multiple actions with one command.